YusufAliAnsar/M1_SnakeGame/1_Requirements/README.md

 ## Disadvantages

--In this game there is no next level part, it going on constant again and again.
+- In this game there is no next level part, it going on constant again and again.
 - This game is a indoor game but it is affected to our eye if we are playing continuously.

 ## SWOT Analysis: